AAStarCommunity/research/README.md

 Now we try to build a open research repo for AA and related topics in 2025, replace the collection on notion.
 This repo will publish at [https://research.aastar.io](https://research.aastar.io).
 Welcome to any researcher to contribute for related topics.
+Just for and send a pull request(PR), we will audit and publish your topics or any contributions.

+## Research v0.1(deprecated)
-Task board is here: https://github.com/Ethereum-Star/Research/blob/main/task-board.md
+~~Task board is here: https://github.com/Ethereum-Star/Research/blob/main/task-board.md~~

 No founders, just contributors.